pruttned/pruttned.github.io/src/blog/dont-let-your-rxjs-observables-die/post.md

 subject.next(5);
 ```

 In this case, ‘3’ will be emitted again after the resubscribe in the catchError operator.
 The error in the tap operator will be therefore thrown again, resulting in an infinite loop.

-How could we skip the failing item?
+How can we skip the failing item?
 The first idea could be to simply skip the failing item when returning the new observable from the catchError.
 Something like this.

 ```js